jasonbrianhall/rubikscube/README.md

 - `gl_widget.py`: OpenGL widget for 3D rendering
 - `cube_model.py`: Rubik's cube model and logic
 - `colors.py`: Color definitions and enums
+- `rubiksolver.py`: Function to bridge the json representing the cube to a Kociemba string text representation.
+- `twophase`:  Directory containing the logic to actually solve the cube

 ## Technical Details